Blog

 When Do Unregistered NDIS Providers Have to Register?
 SIL Registration Deadline Explained

-Unregistered NDIS providers delivering Supported Independent Living (SIL) services must commence the transition to registration from 1st July 2026.The NDIS Commission has announced 1 July 2026 as the commencement date for mandatory registration of SIL under the new model, with transitional arrangements to be confirmed.
+Unregistered NDIS providers delivering Supported Independent Living (SIL) services must commence the transition to registration from 1 July 2026.
+The NDIS Commission has announced 1 July 2026 as the commencement date for mandatory registration of SIL under the new model, with transitional arrangements to be confirmed.

 Platform providers must also commence the transition to mandatory registration from 1 July 2026.
 This deadline is part of the broader NDIS reforms following the 2023 NDIS Review, which introduces a new graduated risk-proportionate registration model with four tiers.
 SIL is expected to fall within Tier 1 (Advanced Registration) under the proposed model.
+Read our essential guide to SIL registration.

 More information and guidance on transition arrangements will be provided by the NDIS Commission in early 2026.
 There will be a considered transition period to:

-• prepare for mandatory registration
+• Prepare for mandatory registration

-• ensure continuity of support to participants.
+• Ensure continuity of support to participants

 What Is the New Proposed Graduated Risk-Proportionate Registration Model?